On plethysms and Sylow branching coefficients: Preliminaries

 Finally, we say that $\mathcal{C}$ is good if $c_j$ is good for all $j\in\{1,\dotsc,n\}$. \end{definition}

 \begin{theorem}[Littlewood--Richardson rule] Let $m,n\in\mathbb{N}_0$.
 Let $\mu\vdash m$ and $\nu\vdash n$.
 Then

-where the Littlewood--Richardson coefficient $c^\lambda_{\mu,\nu}$ equals the number of ways to replace the nodes of the skew Young diagram of $\lambda/\mu$ by natural numbers such that \begin{itemize} \item[(i)] the sequence obtained by reading the numbers from right to left, top to bottom is good of type $\nu$; \item[(ii)] the numbers are non-decreasing (weakly increasing) left to right along rows; and \item[(iii)] the numbers are strictly increasing down columns. \end{itemize} \end{theorem} We call the order in Theorem~\ref{thm:LR}(i) the reading order of a skew shape.
+where the Littlewood--Richardson coefficient $c^\lambda_{\mu,\nu}$ equals the number of ways to replace the nodes of the skew Young diagram of $\lambda/\mu$ by natural numbers such that \begin{enumerate}[label=\textup{(\roman*)}] \item the sequence obtained by reading the numbers from right to left, top to bottom is good of type $\nu$; \item the numbers are non-decreasing (weakly increasing) left to right along rows; and \item the numbers are strictly increasing down columns. \end{enumerate} \end{theorem} We call the order in Theorem~\ref{thm:LR}(i) the reading order of a skew shape.
 Let $\nu$ be a partition and $\gamma$ be a skew shape of size $|\nu|$.
 We call a way of replacing the nodes of $\gamma$ by numbers satisfying conditions Theorem~\ref{thm:LR}(i)--(iii) a Littlewood--Richardson (LR) filling of $\gamma$ of type $\nu$.
 Clearly $c^\lambda_{\mu,\nu}=c^\lambda_{\nu,\mu}$.
+Using Littlewood--Richardson coefficients, we can also rephrase \eqref{eqn:skew} as $\chi^{\lambda/\mu}=\sum_\nu c^\lambda_{\mu,\nu}\cdot \chi^\nu$.
 Moreover, we can extend this notation to `generalised' Littlewood--Richardson coefficients $c^\lambda_{\mu^1,\dotsc,\mu^r}$ describing the constituents of